Colin66/Add-extra-stepper-to-STM32F103-32-bit-boards-including-Sovol-SV06/README.md

 # Add-extra-stepper-to-STM32F103-32-bit-boards-including-Sovol-SV06

-## How to add an extra stepper driver without soldering to mainboard, including full UART access
+## How to add an extra stepper driver without soldering to mainboard, including full UART access.
+** Use at your own risk **

 #
 I recently bought a SV06 plus which like many printers has dual Z motors but only 4 drivers on the main board (X,Y,Z,E) and a Y shaped splitter cable driving both Z motors.